Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Brief description and references of the presented methods

 \subsection{TRILEX}

 The triply irreducible local expansion (TRILEX) method is a relatively recent approach to strong correlations, which utilizes the decoupling of the fermion-fermion interaction of the Hubbard Hamiltonian into auxiliary bosons \cite{Ayral2015, Ayral2016a}.
 For these bosons, the fermion-boson vertex of a self-consistently determined impurity model is extracted and the lattice polarization and self-energy are calculated via Hedin's equations.
-The beauty of this approach consists in the facts that (i) the fermion-boson vertex is relatively easy to calculate (compared to the four-point vertex) and (ii) the convergence of the method to the exact solution can be achieved via a cluster extension of TRILEX \cite{Ayral2017} (we used DCA clusters with two and four sites in this paper).
+The beauty of this approach consists in the facts that (i) the fermion-boson vertex is relatively easy to calculate (compared to the four-point vertex) and (ii) the convergence of the method to the exact solution can be achieved via a cluster extension of TRILEX \cite{Ayral2017} (we used DCA clusters with two and four sites in this paper) and (iii) the extension for treating superconductivity is straight forward \cite{Vucicevic2017}.
 However, the interaction is not unique and comes at the price of introducing an additional (Fierz) parameter $\alpha$, which in this paper was set in such a way that we decouple only the spin channel (i.e. $\alpha=1/3$ in Heisenberg spin decoupling \cite{Ayral2016a}).
 This choice can be motivated by a so-called fluctuation diagnostics analysis of the self-energy in the pseudogap regime of the Hubbard model \cite{Gunnarsson2015}.
-A different route to enhance the results of TRILEX can be made by inserting the fermion-boson vertex on both sites of the Hedin equations (an approach which we called TRILEX $\Lambda^2$, see also \cite{Stepanov2016a, Stepanov2019} for a similar idea in the dual theories).
+A different route to enhance the results of TRILEX can be made by inserting the fermion-boson vertex on both sites of the Hedin equations (an approach which we called TRILEX $\Lambda^2$, see also \cite{Stepanov2016a, Stepanov2019} for a similar idea in the dual theories, see also \cite{Krien2019} for an efficient evaluation of the polarization bubble in DMFT and \cite{Krien2017} for the question of conservation in two-particle self-consistent theories).
 The self-energies in the main text using this method show results which turn out to be similar to $N_c=4$ cluster TRILEX.
 We used momentum grids with a maximum linear mesh sizes of $N_{q}=128$ and $N_{k}=128$ and the number of fermionic and bosonic Matsubara frequencies were chosen as $N_{i\omega}=200$ and $N_{i\Omega}=20$, respectively.
 For the impurity solver (CT-INT \cite{Rubtsov2004,Rubtsov2005,Gull2011a}) we used $N_{\text{cycles}}=6.9 \times 10^7$ Monte Carlo steps.